codingfogey/fontawesome-bundle/README.md

 - This bundle is licensed under the [MIT License](http://opensource.org/licenses/MIT)
 - For Font Awesome you can find licensing information [here](http://fortawesome.github.io/Font-Awesome/license/)

 Acknowledgment
 --------------

-- This bundle is inspired by [braincrafted/bootstrap-bundle](https://github.com/braincrafted/bootstrap-bundle.git) and most of the code is taken from there.
+- This bundle is mainly inspired by [braincrafted/bootstrap-bundle](https://github.com/braincrafted/bootstrap-bundle.git) and most of the code is taken from there.